-Maintain Your Brain will invite over 8,000 individuals through the 45 and Up Study to participate in the trial.
-These participants will be aged 55-77 years and will not be diagnosed with dementia, Parkinson's disease or multiple sclerosis.
+Maintain Your Brain invited over 8,000 individuals through the 45 and Up Study to participate in the trial.
+Participants were aged 55-77 years and did not have diagnosed dementia, Parkinson's disease or multiple sclerosis.
 Maintain Your Brain will run for three years with annual assessments measuring risk factors and cognition.

 If you are a participant or if you would like more information, please visit the Maintain Your Brain website.

 - Determine the efficacy of a multi-modal targeted intervention delivered on the internet to reduce the rate of cognitive decline in non-demented community-dwelling persons aged 55-77 years and in the long-term to delay the onset of dementia.

 - Examine the cost-effectiveness of the program with a view to making this a national and potentially a globally suitable program.

 Dementia affects approximately 44 million people worldwide and by 2050, as the population ages, the prevalence of dementia is set to triple.
 Globally, it is a leading cause of disability with costs estimated to be more than 800 billion dollars and over the next forty years, these costs are projected to exceed those of all other chronic diseases.